Oklahoma Gas & Electric: OG&E

-OG&E Electric Services serves more than 850,000 customers in central and western Oklahoma and western Arkansas, and has no current wholesale power commitments.
+OG&E Electric Services serves more than 913,000 customers in central and western Oklahoma and western Arkansas, and has no current wholesale power commitments.
 OG&E, with seven power plants is capable of producing about 6,100 megawatts from fossil fuels, also owns three wind farms and two small solar farms.
 OG&E also has long-term power purchase agreements with three non-owned wind farms.
 In 2017 OG&E generated 54% of electricity from low-sulfur Wyoming coal and 39 percent from natural gas with the remaining 7 percent coming from renewables, mostly wind.

-OG&E owns roughly 450 megawatts of wind power.
-Under the plan announced on October 29, 2007, President and CEO Peter Delaney announced that wind power could be increased to about 770 MW.
+OG&E was the first electric company in Oklahoma to offer wind power as a choice to its retail customers in 2003.
+OG&E owned roughly 170 megawatts of wind power and President and CEO Peter Delaney announced plans in 2007 that would increase wind power to 770 megawatts.

 OG&E is the largest electric utility in the state of Oklahoma.
 The company delivers all of its electricity across an interconnected transmission and distribution system spanning 30000 sqmi.
 OG&E is a member of the Southwest Power Pool, a regional transmission operator spanning the Midwest from Texas to North Dakota.

-OG&E was the first electric company in Oklahoma to offer wind power as a choice to its retail customers in 2003.

 In December 2016, OG&E announced that it gave out $7.5 million in "energy efficiency incentives to businesses, schools and government buildings in 2016."
 A total of 750 organizations benefited from the project.
 Secondary schools received around $650,000; universities received around $365,000.
 In one school district, 1 million kWh were cut down through energy-saving projects.

+A proliferation of data centres planned in the state has resulted in OG&E investing in increasing capacity to meet demand, whilst seeking to pass on costs to customers.
+In 2026, the company reached an agreement with Google to power new data centres, with Google paying for infrastructure costs and connecting solar parks to the grid to help increase capacity.